gdc3000/wa_collisions/README.md

 ![example speed limit graph](doc/_images/speed_limit_graph.png)

-We investigated whethere there was an effect of changing speed limits on collision rate.
+We investigated whether there was an effect of changing speed limits on collision rate.
 The example notebook groups neighborhoods into those where speed limits changed in 2016 and those where they did not.
 We used [Causal Impact](https://github.com/jamalsenouci/causalimpact) package and Bayesian structural time series models to compare collisions and injuries “control” and “treatment.”